Adder

-Vipera berus, also known as the common European adder and the common European viper, is a species of venomous snake in the family Viperidae.
-The species is extremely widespread and can be found throughout most of Central Europe and Eastern Europe, and as far as East Asia.
+Vipera berus, commonly known as the common European adder and the common European viper, is a species of venomous snake in the family Viperidae.
+The species is extremely widespread and can be found throughout much of Europe, and as far as East Asia.
 There are three recognised subspecies.

 Known by a host of common names including common adder and common viper, the adder has been the subject of much folklore in Britain and other European countries.
 It is not regarded as especially dangerous; the snake is not aggressive and usually bites only when really provoked, stepped on, or picked up.
-Bites can be very painful, but are seldom fatal.
-The specific name, berus, is New Latin and was at one time used to refer to a snake, possibly the grass snake, Natrix natrix.
+Bites can be very painful, but are rarely fatal.
+The specific name, berus, is Neo-Latin and was at one time used to refer to a snake, possibly the grass snake, Natrix natrix.

 The common adder is found in different terrains, habitat complexity being essential for different aspects of its behaviour.
 It feeds on small mammals, birds, lizards, and amphibians, and in some cases on spiders, worms, and insects.
 The common adder, like most other vipers, is ovoviviparous.
 Females breed once every two or three years, with litters usually being born in late summer to early autumn in the Northern Hemisphere.
 Litters range in size from three to 20 with young staying with their mothers for a few days.
 Adults grow to a total length (including tail) of 60 to 90 cm and a mass of 50 to 180 g.
-Three subspecies are recognized, including the nominate subspecies, Vipera berus berus described here.
+Three subspecies are recognised, including the nominate subspecies, Vipera berus berus, described here.
 The snake is not considered to be threatened, though it is protected in some countries.

 Taxonomy

 There are three subspecies of V. berus that are recognised as being valid including the nominotypical subspecies.

 The subspecies V. b. bosniensis and V. b. sachalinensis have been regarded as full species in some recent publications.

-The name 'adder' is derived from nædre, an Old English word that had the generic meaning of serpent in the older forms of many Germanic languages.
+The name 'adder' is derived from nædre, an Old English word that had the generic meaning of snake in the older forms of many Germanic languages.
 It was commonly used in the Old English version of the Christian Scriptures for the devil and the serpent in the Book of Genesis.
 In the 14th century, 'a nadder' in Middle English was rebracketed to 'an adder' (just as 'a napron' became 'an apron' and 'a nompere' changed into 'an umpire').

 In keeping with its wide distribution and familiarity through the ages, Vipera berus has a large number of common names in English, which include: